BalaUllas/Todolist_Selenium/README.md

-# Todolist_Selenium
 This Project is a Selenium IDE Test script to test the web page https://todo-list-login.firebaseapp.com/ with the following actions.
 This script is generated using the Selenium IDE.
 With the data in "value" column in the given script; can run all test cases and give a result as "PASS".

 To open & check this program, perform the following steps.

-Download the attached zip file & extract to a folder
+Download the attached zip file 'To_Do_List4.side '& extract to a folder

 Install the Selenium IDE for your browser, if Selenium IDE is not installed.

 Click on the Selenium IDE extensions on browser & click on "Open an existing project"

-Select the extracted File & execute in the following order to run each test case.
+Select the extracted File '& execute in the following order to run each test case.

 LogIn - To confirm the system integrity to prevent unauthorized access using username/password.
 To test the dynamic values (eg. Username, password etc), change the data in the value column & run the script.
 This will give a FAILED status, which means, if username or password is wrong, user is prevent from log in.